MicrosoftDocs/win32/desktop-src/DevNotes/-dxgkernel-ntgdiddgetmocompformats.md

 ---
-Description: Indicates the uncompressed formats to which the hardware can decode the data. ms.assetid: 44bcc4e2-0f8e-4292-b4a4-1ebbf899c14a
+description: Indicates the uncompressed formats to which the hardware can decode the data. ms.assetid: 44bcc4e2-0f8e-4292-b4a4-1ebbf899c14a
 title: NtGdiDdGetMoCompFormats function (Ntgdi.h) ms.topic: reference